sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 The most common reason users receive errors when uploading CSVs is that there are incorrectly formatted dates in the CSV file.
 Make sure that your dates all have 4 year digits and are in MM/DD/YYYY format.
 If you are still having problems, double check the CSV upload steps described [here]({{root_url}}/User_Guide/Marketing_Campaigns/contacts.html#-Uploading-Contacts).

 {% anchor h3 %}
+What do I need to know to format my CSVs correctly?
+{% endanchor %}

+Only .csv files are allowed
+A header row is required for all CSV uploads
+"Email" header field is always required
+Headers must use letters, numbers, and underscore characters only Date fields can be represented in the form: MM/DD/YYYY Years in date fields must be represented as their full value (e.g. 1999 not 99)

+For more detailed info, check out this page on [Preparing your contacts for upload]({{root_url}}/User_Guide/Marketing_Campaigns/contacts.html#-Prepare-Contacts-for-Upload).

+{% anchor h3 %}
 Why does my contact upload summary email show a smaller total than the number of contacts I uploaded?
 {% endanchor %}